 Thoracic back pain, or pain in the middle back, is not as common as neck pain and lower back pain, but discomfort in the thoracic spine does occur and can limit your ability to work and lead a happy, active lifestyle.

-Although the thoracic spine rarely suffers injury or is affected by degenerative diseases, chronic middle back pain has become increasingly common as people spend more time sitting in front of computers.
-Other common causes are poor posture, muscular irritation, and dysfunction in the spinal joints.
+Although the thoracic spine rarely experiences injury or is affected by degenerative diseases, chronic middle back pain has become increasingly common as people spend more time sitting in front of computers.
+Other common causes are poor posture, muscular irritation and dysfunction in the spinal joints.

 Thoracic back pain also can be triggered by: